 A comprehensive instructional guide comprised of recursive routines, explicit instruction, assessment, differentiated support, and planning guides offers teachers everything they need to be successful.

 Use HMH Teacher Central® to plan and teach lessons, analyze student data, and access teaching and professional learning resources.

-Access over 200 projectable and print resources, including assessments, writing rubrics, interview assignments, additional texts, grammar and conventions practice, and family letters in six languages.
+Access over 200 projectable and print resources including assessments, writing rubrics, grammar and conventions practice, and more!

-Watch over 150 classroom videos of Dr. Kinsella modeling key instructional routines in English 3D classrooms.
+Watch over 150 classroom videos of Dr. Kinsella modeling key instructional routines.

-Involve family members and caregivers in the learning process with access to pre-written family letters that can be sent home three times a year.
+Involve family members and caregivers in the learning process with access to the pre-written family letters and more!

 Daily assessments measure student understanding of high-utility vocabulary and allow for personalized instruction.